The 403rd Toronto Scouts officially became Sea Scouts on April 21, 2011.

 The Scout program emphasizes having fun while learning by doing.
 We aim to youth expand their leadership skills and gain self confidence.
 As Sea Scouts, we are Scouts with an extra focus on water activities: canoeing, sailing, swimming, etc.

-The program is designed around a lively variety of activities based on personal and group interests.
-Scouting emphasizes outdoor and environmental activities, citizenship and community service, leadership, and personal development.
-Individual interests and skills are recognized through an awards system.
+The program is designed in co-operation with you, the Scouts, around a lively variety of activities including outdoor skills, environmental concerns, citizenship, community service, leadership, and personal development.

-- cooperate in setting and achieving small group and personal goals
+• set and achieve group and personal goals

-- express and respond to their own spiritual values and beliefs while showing concern for others
+• express and respond to your own values and beliefs while showing respect for others

 Scout Promise